 EY EY

-2023 2022
+2023 2024

-\$232,000 \$227,000
+\$232,000 \$236,000 Audit Fees

-nil nil
+nil nil Audit-related Fees

-nil nil
+nil nil All Other Fees

-\$232,000 \$227,000
+\$232,000 \$236,000 Total Fees

 CORPORATE GOVERNANCE

 The Board believes that a clearly defined system of corporate governance is essential to the effective and efficient operation of the Corporation.
 The system of corporate governance should reflect the Corporation's particular circumstances, having always as its ultimate objective, the best long-term interests of the Corporation and the enhancement of value for all shareholders.